On Making Friends as a (Shy) New Parent

 I'm not buying books for virtual strangers or inviting them away on family holidays with us (largely because I can't afford either) but I find myself sitting in baby groups, eyeing up other mums with similar aged kids.
 Are these potential friends?

 It's hard to tell.
-When none of them fit into their normal clothes and all we talk about is weaning, all I know about any of them is what they called their child and which of Matilda's strengths they choose to praise (baby group conversations are a weird muddle of bragging, praising and downplaying our own baby's abilities so other parents don't feel bad).
+When none of them fit into their normal clothes and all we talk about is weaning, all I know about any of them is what they called their child and which of my baby's strengths they choose to praise (baby group conversations are a weird muddle of bragging, praising and downplaying our own baby's abilities so other parents don't feel bad).

 I assume a lot of them are eyeing me up, too; a lot of them will be keen for other parent friends.